polterguy/polterguy.github.io/hyperlambda/index.md

 Hyperlambda is similar to YAML.
 It therefor easily translates into a node structure, where each node has a _"key"_, a _"value"_, and a bunch of _"children"_.
-This just so happens to perfectly describe an execution syntax tree, where the name of a node might reference a C# method, included into the core of the language using _"Super Signals"_.
+This just so happens to perfectly describe an execution syntax tree, where the name of a node might reference a C# method, included into the core of the language using _"magic.signals"_.
 Imagine the following piece of Hyperlambda code.

 ```